abcnews/env-utils/README.md

 ### `getApplication(): string | null`

-Return the environment's **application** (Phase 1 Mobile; Phase 1 Standard; Phase 2; Presentation Layer ABC AMP; Presentation Layer Core; Presentation Layer Everyday; Presentation Layer News Web) as a string value from the `APPLICATIONS` enum, or `null` if the application couldn't be determined.
+Return the environment's **application** (Presentation Layer Core; Presentation Layer News Web) as a string value from the `APPLICATIONS` enum, or `null` if the application couldn't be determined.

 ```js
 import { APPLICATIONS, getApplication } from '@abcnews/env-utils';